Positron Emission Tomography (PET)

 - Excessive anxiety (may affect brain function)

-- Medications, such as insulin, tranquilizers, and sedatives
+- Medicines, such as insulin, tranquilizers, and sedatives

-Tell your doctor if any of the above situations may apply to you.
+Tell your healthcare provider if any of the above situations may apply to you.

 How do I get ready for a PET scan?